Singularities on Fano fibrations and beyond: Rationally connected varieties with nef

+Shrinking $\mathcal{P}$, we can assume that there is a relatively log smooth family $(V,C)\to T$ so that each $(X,B)$ is isomorphic to the log fibre $(V_t,C_t)$ of $(V,C)\to T$ over a closed point $t\in T$ and such that the set of such $t$ are dense in $T$.
+It is enough to show that $(V,C)$ has a minimal model over $T$, possibly after a finite base change and shrinking $T$.

 Since $K_{V_t}+C_t$ is pseudo-effective for a dense set of points $t$, $K_F+C_F$ is pseudo-effective for the generic fibre $F$ (otherwise we get a Mori fibre space for $(V,C)$ over $T$).
-Moreover, since $\kappa_\sigma(K_{V_t}+C_t)=0$ for some $t$, $\kappa_\sigma(K_F+C_F)=0$ by arguing similar to the proof of \ref{p-bnd-coeff-bnd-fam-kappa=0} using upper semi-continuity of cohomology.
-But then applying [\ref{Gongyo}] after passing to the algebraic closure of $k(T)$ we can show that, possibly after a finite base change and shrinking $T$, $(V,C)$ has a good minimal model over $T$.
+Moreover, since $\kappa_\sigma(K_{V_t}+C_t)=0$ for some $t$, $\kappa_\sigma(K_F+C_F)=0$ by arguing similar to the proof of Proposition \ref{p-bnd-coeff-bnd-fam-kappa=0} using upper semi-continuity of cohomology.